 The Future of Face Health Reading

 Technology is taking face health reading in new directions.
 Computer vision algorithms can now detect heart rate, respiration, and stress levels through subtle facial cues imperceptible to the naked eye.
-Apps allow users to scan and analyze their own facial blood flow, symmetry, and microexpressions.
+Apps allow users to scan and analyze their own facial blood flow, symmetry, and micro-expressions.

-Augmented reality glasses may one day overlay real-time health insights onto the faces we see.
+Augmented reality glasses may one day overlay real-time health insights into the faces we see.
 Such innovations could make holistic face health reading analysis effortlessly accessible.
 The ancient practice thereby gains new scientific credibility.

 The intuitive human elements of compassion, emotional intelligence, integrative thinking, and healing intention will surely endure.